 The 1926 Disappearance of Agatha Christie

-Early on in her writing career, an incident in Agatha Christie’s personal life transformed her into a woman who could have been a character in one of her mysteries.
-Already a well-known author, she went missing for eleven days starting in early December of 1926, sparking a nationwide search.
+Early on in her writing career, an incident in Agatha Christie’s personal life practically transformed her into a character from her mystery novels.
+Already a well-known author (though nowhere near the fame she would later achieve), she went missing on December 3, 1926, her whereabouts unknown for eleven days.

 At the time, Agatha was 36 years old, and had been married to Archie Christie since 1914.
 Though they were initially in love, their relationship was stormy from the start, and time proved that they weren’t a good match.